intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

    around this topic is also useful.

 * It is useful to find a role and a scope for IETF work in this area.
-IETF will not develop alternative energy sources, work on social issues or have detailed discussions about implementation strategies or electronics design.
-However, IETF has a role in measurement mechanisms, protocol design and standards -- but of course activities in this role need to be aware of other aspects, such as implementation strategies.
+The IETF will not develop alternative energy sources, work on social issues or have detailed discussions about implementation strategies or electronics design.
+However, the IETF has a role in measurement mechanisms, protocol design and standards -- but of course activities in this role need to be aware of other aspects, such as implementation strategies.

+* Increase our understanding of the environmental impacts of Internet technologies.
+One discussion topic during the workshop was also whether each new RFC should dedicate a section to discuss the these impacts.
+No conclusion was drawn about the way to document these in RFCs, but it is clear that the IETF community will need to understand the environmental issues better.

-* There are IETF activities on specific technologies are already ongoing/starting, such as metrics, or the new Time Variant Routing (TVR) working group.
-It may be useful to start from picking the low-hanging fruits, such as focusing on the use of efficient data formats, avoiding crypto assets, and being able to carry information that needs to be shared for the purposes of enabling load and time shifting.
+* IETF activities on specific technologies are already ongoing/starting, such as metrics, or the new Time Variant Routing (TVR) working group.
+It may be useful to start from picking the low-hanging fruits, such as:

+   * Focusing on the use of efficient data formats.
+   * Avoiding crypto assets - such as Non-Fungible Tokens (NFTs) and cryptocurrencies.
+   * Being able to carry information that needs to be shared for the purposes of enabling load and time shifting.

-* Help initiate research activities that address some of the issues, such as broader gathering and sharing of measurement data, analysis of this data and looking business related issues such as the impact of peering or advertising impacts sustainability.
-In addition, there may be need to look at research for specific areas of improvements that are promising but not ready for standards discussion.
+* Help initiate research activities that address some of the issues, such as broader gathering and sharing of measurement data, analysis of this data and looking at business related issues such as the impact of peering or advertising impacts sustainability.
+In addition, there may be a need to look at research for specific areas of improvements that are promising but not ready for standards discussion.

 In summary, the goals that the IETF should have include:

-* Full understanding of Internet’s environmental impact
+* Full understanding of the Internet’s environmental impact.
 * Continuous improvement of our technology.
 * Launching research relevant activities.

-# Feedback
+# Feedback {#feedback}

 The organizers received generally positive feedback about the workshop.

 One practical issue from the organizer's point of view was that due to the extension of the deadline, the final submissions and paper reviews collided in part with the IETF-115 meeting.
-This lead to it being very difficult for the program committee and practical organization staff to find time for the activity.
+This led to it being very difficult for the program committee and practical organization staff to find time for the activity.
 We recommend avoiding such collisions in the future.